 Custom Menu Widgets

-You can also create as many menus as you want and add them to your blog as a widget in a sidebar.
+You can create as many menus as you want and add them to your blog as a widget in a sidebar.